 Whilst the DTAC is intended to be a common baseline criteria in terms of safety and security, it is intended to be one part of procurement - it is not intended to be the complete question set for procurements and should be supplemented with additional specifications including any policy and regulatory requirements.

 You should also ensure that you consider efficacy and the impact and evidence of such technologies.
 NHS England is working with NICE to build on the Evidence Standards Framework for digital health technologies.
 This is a framework that describes the level of evidence needed to demonstrate effectiveness and value for digital technologies that have different functions and risks.

 The DTAC will ensure products meet our standards in: clinical safety, data protection, cyber security, interoperability and accessibility.
 The DTAC brings together legislation and recognised good practice into one place, helping the system to assess products quickly and consistently.
 Any products built by in-house NHS teams or for this NHS should be built to the DTAC standards.

 Products that should be assessed using the DTAC

 All new digital technology should be assessed using the DTAC, even if you are piloting or trialling it.
 If a developer has multiple products, each one would need to be assessed against the DTAC.
-Examples of products include: staff facing and patient facing digital tech, apps, systems, web based portals, stock control systems, and more.
+Examples of products include: staff facing and patient facing digital health tech, health apps, medtech and devices with an associated app, systems, web based portals and more.

 We have linked the DTAC criteria to the definition of a Health IT System as defined in DCB0129 and DCB0160, being a product used to provide electronic information for health or social care purposes where the product may include hardware, software or a combination of both.

 Our initial focus is on embedding the DTAC in the NHS and social care.
-We will be exploring opportunities for assessment passportablity in the future.
+We continue to explore opportunities for assessment passportablity.

 Background and additional information